- Steam Theory

 The potential operational efficiency of a boiler is determined by its technological capabilities, so it is important to install a highly efficient boiler to begin with.
 However, even if a highly efficient boiler is installed, it will not lead to energy savings if it is not operating in an energy efficient manner.
 Methods of improving the boiler's actual operational efficiency include, for example:

-- fine-tuning boiler operation time based on the steam required by plant processes.
+- fine-tuning boiler operation time based on the volume of steam required by plant processes.

 How Efficient is the Boiler at Your Plant?